dentarg/auth0-blog/_posts/2018-02-14-developing-games-with-react-redux-and-svg-part-2.markdown

 If you don't know how the Bezier Cubic curve works, [take a look at the previous article](https://auth0.com/blog/developing-games-with-react-redux-and-svg-part-1).

-This is enough to show some flying objects but, as your are going to make them randomly appear in your game, it will be easier to treat these components as a single element.
+This is enough to show some flying objects but, as you are going to make them randomly appear in your game, it will be easier to treat these components as a single element.
 To do that, simply create a new file called `FlyingObject.jsx` alongside with the other two and add the following code to it:

 ```js
 import React from 'react';